What’s your brand USP?

 - What does your ideal customer want?
 Get as specific as possible.

-- What motivates your ideal client’s buying behaviour?
+- What motivates your ideal client’s buying behavior?

 - What do your clients say when you ask them about why they choose your salon over other ones in the area?